arshaw/ghi-scoreboard/README.md

 ### Weights

-As mentioned in a number of the [standard column types](#standard-column-types), scores can be weighted by the following floating-point values, all of which default to `1.0`:
+As mentioned in a number of the [Standard Columns](#standard-columns), scores can be weighted by the following floating-point values, all of which default to `1.0`:

+- **participantWeight**
 - **plusCommentWeight**
 - **plusReactionWeight**
-- **participantWeight**

 Many of the standard column types are compound weighted values, unique by user.
 If there is a collision, the value with the highest weight will take precedence.